htcondor/htcondor/docs/man-pages/condor_q.rst

         The job has been suspended.
 Resources which were allocated for this job may have been released due to a scheduler-specific reason.
-     UNSUBMITTED
-        The job has not been submitted to the scheduler yet, pending the reception of the
-        GLOBUS_GRAM_PROTOCOL_JOB_SIGNAL_COMMIT_REQUEST signal from
-        a client.
      STAGE_IN
         The job manager is staging in files, in order to run the job.
      STAGE_OUT